Effect of color reconnection on multiplicity dependent charged particle production in Pythia-generated $pp$ collisions at the LHC energies: Results and discussions

 \section{Results and discussions}

-For this investigation, 125 M $\&$ 73 M events were generated for $\textit{pp}$ collisions at $\sqrt{s}=$~7 and 13 TeV, respectively, using the \textsc{Pythia} Monash (default) event generator and are analyzed.
+For this investigation, 125 M $\&$ 73 M events were generated for pp collisions at $\sqrt{s}=$~7 and 13 TeV, respectively, using the PYTHIA Monash (default) event generator and are analyzed.

-As a quality assurance test of our generated sets of data, within the acceptance of the ALICE detector, the pseudorapidity distributions of the primary charged particles in minimum bias (MB) $\textit{pp}$ collisions at $\sqrt{s}=$ 7 and 13 TeV are plotted in Figure \ref{fig:etadist} and compared with the published results of the ALICE Collaboration \cite{jadam_alice4, jadam_alice5}.
-From the figure, it is readily evident that the pseudorapidity distributions of the \textsc{Pythia} Monash generated data are in excellent agreement with the ALICE experimental results.
+As a quality assurance test of our generated sets of data, within the acceptance of the ALICE detector, the pseudorapidity distributions of the primary charged particles in minimum bias (MB) pp collisions at $\sqrt{s}=$ 7 and 13 TeV are plotted in Fig. \ref{fig:etadist} and compared with the published results of the ALICE Collaboration \cite{jadam_alice4, jadam_alice5}.
+From the figure, it is readily evident that the pseudorapidity distributions of the PYTHIA Monash generated data are in good agreement with the ALICE experimental results.

-In Figure \ref{fig:ptdist}, the transverse momentum distributions of the primary charged particles with \textsc{Pythia} Monash generated data are plotted for minimum bias $\textit{pp}$ collisions at $\sqrt{s}=$ 7 and 13 TeV and compared with the published result of ALICE \cite{jadam_alice5, abelev3}.
-It could be observed from the figure that for $\textit{pp}$ collisions at $\sqrt{s}=$ 7 TeV, except for the low $p_{\mathrm{T}}$ region ($<$0.8 GeV/c), the \textsc{Pythia} Monash and ALICE results are in very good agreement in the studied $p_{\mathrm{T}}$ range.
-Further, the disagreement between the \textsc{Pythia} generated and experimental data of ALICE for $\sqrt{s}=$ 13 TeV is also found to be not very large and remain within the limit of 20$\%$.
-It is important to note that the ALICE published $p_{\mathrm{T}}$ spectra for pp collisions at $\sqrt{s}=$ 7 TeV is measured for inelastic events (INEL) \cite{jadam_alice5}, whereas, for $\sqrt{s}=$ 13 TeV, the spectra is measured for events having at least one charged particle produced with $p_{\mathrm{T}} <$1 (INEL$>$0) \cite{abelev3}.
-As the tuning of different parameters of the \textsc{Pythia} Monash has performed for inelastic events, better agreement of the $p_{\mathrm{T}}$ spectra in $\textit{pp}$ collisions at $\sqrt{s}=$ 7 TeV is justifiable \cite{skands}.
+In Fig. \ref{fig:ptdist}, the transverse momentum distributions of the primary charged particles with PYTHIA Monash generated data are plotted for minimum bias pp collisions at $\sqrt{s}=$ 7 and 13 TeV and compared with the published result of ALICE \cite{ jadam_alice5, abelev3}.
+It could be observed from the figure that for pp collisions at $\sqrt{s}=$ 7 TeV, except for the low $p_{\mathrm{T}}$ region ($<$0.8 GeV/c), the PYTHIA Monash and ALICE results are in very good agreement in the studied $p_{\mathrm{T}}$ range.
+Further, the disagreement between the PYTHIA generated and experimental data of ALICE for $\sqrt{s}=$ 13 TeV is also found to be not very large and remains within the limit of 20$\%$.
+It is important to note that the ALICE published $p_{\mathrm{T}}$ spectra for pp collisions at $\sqrt{s}=$ 7 TeV is measured for inelastic events (INEL) \cite{abelev3}, whereas, for $\sqrt{s}=$ 13 TeV, the spectra is measured for events having at least one charged particle produced with $p_{\mathrm{T}} <$1 (INEL$>$0) \cite{jadam_alice5}.
+As the tuning of different parameters of the PYTHIA Monash has performed for inelastic events, better agreement of the $p_{\mathrm{T}}$ spectra in pp collisions at $\sqrt{s}=$ 7 TeV is justifiable \cite{skands}.